Female entrepreneurs: Gendered processes in finding financing

-Other studies, though, have shown that these are not the only obstacles women face due to the stereotypes associated to their gender.
+Other studies, though, have shown that these are not the only obstacles women face due to the stereotypes associated with their gender.
 Multiple studies on discrimination faced by women seeking financing for their ventures have been built on top of the gender role congruity theory, which states that individuals expect men and women to act in ways that match their gender stereotypes.
-In one study it was observed that qualities associated to successful entrepreneurs converged to attributes that evaluators assigned to male entrepreneurs, while the characteristics opposite to those of an ideal entrepreneur were generally attributed by evaluators to femininity.
+In one study, it was observed that qualities associated with successful entrepreneurs converged to attributes that evaluators assigned to male entrepreneurs, while the characteristics opposite to those of an ideal entrepreneur were generally attributed by evaluators to femininity.
 This highlights the fact that gender stereotyping is consistently being used in venture capitalists' decision-making process.
 Gender stereotyping in the VCs' decision making was also emphasised in a different study that showed that men and women get asked different questions during their pitches.
 The questions targeted towards the women entrepreneurs are focused on prevention and loss, while their male counterparts receive questions focused on potential gains.
-While women got asked questions like: "How predictable are your future cash flows?", men were asked: "What major milestones are you targeting for this year?".
+While women got asked questions like: "How predictable are your future cash flows?", men were asked: "What major milestones are you targeting for this year?"
 The authors note that this approach sets up women for failure from the very beginning.

 Entrepreneurs are not the only ones affected by gender stereotypes.
 The whole process of seeking financing, from the relationships between entrepreneurs and investors to the human and social capital, have been shown to have gender embedded in them.
 It has been shown that women tend to emphasise the human and social capital they have, in an effort to compensate for the lack of resources usually associated with the ideal entrepreneur, especially since other studies have shown that the ideal entrepreneur usually has attributes generally associated to male entrepreneurs.^{[3]} In an effort to emphasise their potential, women also tend to stress the involvement of men as board members and board chairs in their ventures.
-The authors have classified women entrepreneur's strategies that emphasise more "masculine" attributes of their venture, such as growth ambitions, as compensatory signalling strategies.
+The authors have classified women entrepreneurs' strategies that emphasise more "masculine" attributes of their venture, such as growth ambitions, as compensatory signalling strategies.
 Another aspect highlighted by this study is that industry experience in "feminine" industries, such as the spa and fitness industry, is seen as less valuable by investors than experience in industries generally associated to masculinity, such as the petrol industry.

-Venture capitalist's gendered view of entrepreneur's experience is only one of the examples of having women entrepreneurs held at different standards than their male counterparts.
+Venture capitalists' gendered view of entrepreneurs' experience is only one example of how women entrepreneurs are held to different standards than their male counterparts.
 In a study focusing on the financing received by entrepreneurs from banks, it was found that male entrepreneurs received more funding than their female counterparts, despite having the same number of employees and past performance track record (two factors that show viability for a business).
 Thus, women's strong track records did not correlate as strongly with the funding received as for men, and so for the same business attributes their reward was lower.